 Principal topics include:

 - Requirements for patentability – novelty, inventive step and utility

 - Specification requirements – clarity, support, disclosure and best method

 - Interpreting the scope of the claim for infringement

 - Trade secrets protection (breach of confidence)

 Intended learning outcomes

 A student who has successfully completed this subject will:

-- Have an advanced and integrated understanding of the principles of patents and the patents systems in Australia and New Zealand relating to the grant, exercise and exploitation of patents for invention and the protection of undisclosed information outside the patent system, including recent developments in this field of law and practice
+- Have an advanced and integrated understanding of the principles of patent law, particularly in Australia and New Zealand, relating to the validity, infringement and commercial exploitation of patents, and of the principles for the protection of trade secrets

-- Be able to critically examine, analyse, interpret and assess the effectiveness of these legal rules
+- Be able to critically examine, analyse, interpret and assess the effectiveness of these legal principles

 - Have a sound appreciation of the factors and processes driving governmental and parliamentary revision of the legal framework